- Publish your content across different platforms

 Typically, content management systems consist of the front end and the back end.
 The back end is responsible for the management of the site or content.
 WordPress allows the users to draft and publish articles and web pages.
 It’s also used to manage different parts of your site, including its look and settings.What the public sees on your site is the front end.
 It’s managed or controlled by the back end.
 WordPress uses the REST API to collect data from the back end and migrate it to the part of the site that the public can see.

 For many users, the union of both ends of the website creates an avenue to develop a website and manage content conveniently.
-The disadvantage of this solution is that the front and back end of the REST API are usually mutually dependent.
+The disadvantage of this solution is that the front and back end of the REST API is usually mutually dependent.

 A headless content management system separates the front end from the back end.
 After decoupling, the back end remains exactly the way it was.
 Your database, content management tools, and admin panel are there, but there’s no site or theme.
 However, by utilizing the REST API, you can connect anything (whether it’s a customized site or theme).
 This development presents a lot of opportunities for web developers.